Renewable energy in Germany: Energy transition

 Energiewende ("energy transition") designates a significant change in energy policy: The term encompasses a reorientation of policy from demand to supply and a shift from centralized to distributed generation (for example, producing heat and power in very small cogeneration units), which should replace overproduction and avoidable energy consumption with energy-saving measures and increased efficiency.

 The key policy document outlining the Energiewende was published by the German government in September 2010, some six months before the Fukushima nuclear accident.
 In addition, there will be an associated research and development drive.
 Legislative support was passed in September 2010.
 Important aspects include:

 The policy has been embraced by the German federal government and has resulted in a huge expansion of renewables, particularly wind power.
 Germany's share of renewables has increased from around 5% in 1999 to 22.9% in 2012, reaching close to the OECD average of 18% usage of renewables.
 Producers have been guaranteed a fixed feed-in tariff for 20 years, guaranteeing a fixed income.
 Energy co-operatives have been created, and efforts were made to decentralize control and profits.
 The large energy companies have a disproportionately small share of the renewables market.
 Nuclear power plants were closed, and the existing nine plants will close earlier than planned, in 2022.

 In May 2013, the International Energy Agency commended Germany for its commitment to developing a comprehensive energy transition strategy, ambitious renewable energy goals, and plans to increase efficient energy use and supported this approach.
 Nevertheless, the scale of Germany's energy policy ambitions, coupled with the large size and energy intensity of its economy, and its central location in Europe's energy system, mean further policy measures must be developed if the country's ambitious energy transition is to maintain a workable balance between sustainability, affordability, and competitiveness.

 Subsidies aimed at stimulating the growth of renewables have driven up consumer energy prices by 12.5% in 2013.
 To date, German consumers have absorbed the costs of the Energiewende, but the IEA says the debate over the social and economic impacts of the new approach has become more prominent as the share of renewable energy has continued to grow alongside rising electricity prices.
 The transition to a low-carbon energy sector requires public acceptance, and, therefore, retail electricity prices must remain at an affordable level.
-Presently, German electricity prices are among the highest in Europe, despite relatively low wholesale prices.
+Generally, German electricity prices are among the highest in Europe, despite average wholesale prices.
 At the same time, the IEA said the new energy policy is based on long-term investment decisions, and a strong policy consensus in Germany in favour of large-scale renewable energy commercialisation exists.

 The Energiewende has been subject to a number of computer studies.

 Most concentrate on electricity generation and consumption as this sector is undergoing a rapid transition in terms of technologies and institutions.